Ovid/pyqt6-rich-text-editor/README.md

 Python GUIs has a great example of [a rich-text editor in PyQt5](https://www.pythonguis.com/examples/python-rich-text-editor/).
-However, I'm using PyQt6, so I've updated their code to use that.
+However, their code uses PyQt5.
+I'm using PyQt6, so I've updated their code to use that.
 Also:

 * black formatting for standardization
 * Refactored some repetitive code